 Determining Patent Quality for Patent Licensing and Acquisitions

-Intellectual property is disembodied which makes it difficult to value.
-Patents are composite and thus they are one of the few exceptions to competition laws worldwide.
-They can be extremely powerful, both as an offensive weapon and defensive shield against competitors.
-Patents are complicated because firstly, the market for legal services is very competitive.
+Intellectual property is disembodied, which makes it difficult to value.
+Patents are composite, and thus they are one of the few exceptions to competition laws worldwide.
+They can be extremely powerful, both as an offensive weapon and a defensive shield against competitors.
+Patents are complicated because, firstly, the market for legal services is very competitive.
 Stiff competition benefits inventors through greater choice and lower prices.
 The price of patent preparation and prosecution services has been constant for decades.
 Secondly, at the same time, Patent Offices and Courts are securing the requirements to get broad patents.
 International coherence has also raised the bar to a great extent.

 Investment - Investors generally are interested in knowing whether the company has patented its inventions or not.
 Substantial investors would want assurances that the company’s patents will survive and effectively protect the business.

 Acquisition - The owners may attempt to sell their business as their business grows manifold.
 The buyer will perform his research to ensure that the patents are well-written, protect their business, and will survive if challenged.

 Assertion - A company may be forced to sue to enforce their rights and when they do, the defendant will likely deny infringement and assert invalidity.